University railway station (England): Construction

 Located on the former Birmingham West Suburban Railway, University station was built in 1977–8 to the designs of the architect John Broome as part of the upgrade of the Cross City line.
 The station was opened by William Rodgers, the Secretary of State for Transport, on 8 May 1978.
-It is a short distance away from the former Somerset Road station which closed in the 1930s.
+It is a short distance away from the former Somerset Road station, which closed in the 1930s.
 The station is partly built on the site of the ancient Metchley Roman Fort.
-The Cross-City Line was electrified in 1993 and the current electric multiple units were introduced by British Rail on local services.
+The Cross-City Line was electrified in 1993, and electric multiple units were introduced by British Rail on local services. trains were introduced in January 2025.

 In 2017, it was announced that the station would receive up to £10 million as an improvement fund to enhance passenger experience and reduce overcrowding, as part of the Government's Midlands Engine Strategy.

 Redevelopment

 In July 2019, West Midlands Rail Executive (WMRE) and Transport for West Midlands (TfWM) announced plans to redevelop the station in order to accommodate increasing passenger numbers generally and those arising from the 2022 Commonwealth Games, of which two events were held at venues on the University of Birmingham campus.
 The upgrades are intended to allow the station, originally designed for approximately 500,000 passengers a year, to handle more than 7 million passengers annually.
-It is one of the busiest railway stations in the West Midlands region; as of 2024, 3.5 million people use the station annually.
+It is one of the busiest railway stations in the West Midlands region; as of 26 January 2024, 3.5 million people use the station annually.